ros2/ros2_documentation/source/Tutorials/Intermediate/URDF/Building-a-Visual-Robot-Model-with-URDF-from-Scratch.rst

 .. note:: This tutorial assumes you know how to write well-formatted XML code

-In this tutorial, we’re going to build a visual model of a robot that vaguely looks like R2D2.
+In this tutorial, we're going to build a visual model of a robot that vaguely looks like R2D2.
-In later tutorials, you’ll learn how to :doc:`articulate the model <./Building-a-Movable-Robot-Model-with-URDF>`, :doc:`add in some physical properties <./Adding-Physical-and-Collision-Properties-to-a-URDF-Model>`, and :doc:`generate neater code with xacro <./Using-Xacro-to-Clean-Up-a-URDF-File>`, but for now, we’re going to focus on getting the visual geometry correct.
+In later tutorials, you'll learn how to :doc:`articulate the model <./Building-a-Movable-Robot-Model-with-URDF>`, :doc:`add in some physical properties <./Adding-Physical-and-Collision-Properties-to-a-URDF-Model>`, and :doc:`generate neater code with xacro <./Using-Xacro-to-Clean-Up-a-URDF-File>`, but for now, we're going to focus on getting the visual geometry correct.

 Before continuing, make sure you have the `joint_state_publisher <https://index.ros.org/p/joint_state_publisher>`_ package installed.
 If you installed `urdf_tutorial <https://index.ros.org/p/urdf_tutorial>`_ binaries, this should already be the case.